AZapata27/AZapata27/README.md

 FullStack Developer in training

-- ⚡ I am currently working at Indra Pereira
+- ⚡ I am currently working at Indra Colombia

 - 🌱 I´v been learning JavaScript Angular and ReactJS to built awesome interactive frontend